There are some talented people who passionately run our little organization. Get to know the folks who make HorseSense possible.

 Sam Harding, CTRI

 Sam first got involved with HorseSense Fall 2017 as a volunteer.
-After quickly falling in love with the program, she expanded her involvement by becoming an intern during the Summer of 2018.
-Her passion for HorseSense only grew from there.
-After graduating from the University of Wisconsin - La Crosse December 2018 with a Bachelor's Degree in Psychology, Sam remained committed to HorseSense as an extra set of hands during lessons and around the barn.
-Her support was so significant that we dubbed her our “Program Assistant.”
-When the opportunity presented itself for Sam to take over as Program Manager, she was an obvious choice.
+After quickly falling in love with the program, she expanded her involvement by becoming an intern during the Summer of 2018, became the Program Manager in 2020, and now holds her current position as Director of Administration.
+Sam graduated from the University of Wisconsin - La Crosse in 2018 with a Bachelor's Degree in Psychology and became a Certified Therapeutic Riding Instructor (CTRI) in 2021.
 Sam has always had a love for working with horses and people and HorseSense has given her the opportunity to do both.

 Our Instructors